Trout ProgramThis Program runs from July through September 21, 2020

 Fish Stocking Permit

 Anyone stocking a pond with fish must apply for a fish stocking permit through the NYS Dept. of Environmental Conservation, Bureau of Fisheries.
 There is no charge for the permit.
 Complete the application and return it to the NYS Dept. of Environmental Conservation, Bureau of Fisheries, 21 So.
 Putt Corners Road, New Paltz, NY 12561.
 DEC will send you a permit.
-A Stocking Permit is good for five years.
-Anyone interested in a Farm Fish Pond License, which authorizes an individual to stock fish in a privately owned pond of 10 acres or smaller in size, please fill out the Farm Fish Pond permit application.
+A Stocking Permit is good for one year.

-The district will be distributing the trout at the District’s pole barn behind the office from 10:00 am to 11:00 am.
-For easier transporting of your fish you can have you fish bagged here for $1 per bag, (payable at the time you pick up you fish), or you will need to bring a container, preferably with a lid, filled with water to transport your fish.
+The district will be distributing the trout at the District’s pole barn behind the office from 9:30 am to 10:30 am.
+For easier transporting of your fish the fish will be bagged here for $1 per bag, (payable at the time you pick up your fish).